UTDLonghornGaming/ctf-writeups/buckeye-2021/panic.md

 onetwoeight = solver_data.onetwoeight()
 ```

 `bins` takes one of the 4 sizes to determine how long the string should be, and `b` to determine which bin you want an account placed into.
+I've also created
+some functions that simply wrap the menu choices, simply to make it easier on myself when actually writing the exploit.

 ## For real this time
 Before we do anything, our malloc bins look like this.